larabros/elogram/docs/quickstart.rst

     Assuming you do not currently have one, use ``null``.

 ``redirectUrl``
-    The URL to redirect to after a user authorizes the Instagram client.
+    The URL to redirect to after a user authorizes the Instagram application.

 After instantiating the client, retrieve the the authorization page URL (or retrieve an access token if the user has already authorized):